rooland98/yelpcamp/README.md

 - Basic Styling
 - Campgrounds pages(user can add/edit a campground)
 - Templating
+- Custom middleware for error handling
+- Validations on client side with Joi schemas
+-
 To Do tasks:
 - Design improvements, responsive design
 - Login/Register system
-- Authentication
+- Authentication & Authorization
-- Custom middleware for error handling
 - Cookies & Sessions
 - Solutions for common security issues
-- Proper Validations
 - Map and Geocoding
-- Cloud database
 - Deployment to heroku